zessirb/Minecraft-Plugin-Manager/README.md

 ## Installation

 You need python (+ pip) and Java installed.
-Use the command ```pip install - r requirements.txt``` within the project folder to install the dependencies.
+Use the command ```pip install -r requirements.txt``` within the project folder to install the dependencies.

 ## Commands